-The Division of Child Support Enforcement is the only entity that can perform the actions above that are italicized.
-If you represent yourself in court or hire an attorney to represent you but do not have a case with the Division of Child Support Enforcement, those enforcement options will not be available to you.
+The Division of Child Support Services is the only entity that can perform the actions above that are italicized.
+If you represent yourself in court or hire an attorney to represent you but do not have a case with the Division of Child Support Services, those enforcement options will not be available to you.

 Child Support Modification